 For safety reasons, projects that intend to interface with the 120V AC mains in any way other than direct power are discouraged.
 Even something as small as a relay controlling a lamp being on could be hazardous with exposed wires.
 For similar reasons, projects involving high voltage such as Tesla coils, jacob’s ladders, or plasma speakers are discouraged.
 If you are unsure if your project will be allowed, please ask!
 We reserve the right to shut down any projects that we deem as unsafe.
 We want the event to be awesome and electrocution or other physical injury is not so great.
 Please bring your own fuses if you intend on working with the mains or otherwise high voltage project.
-Railgun, coil gun or any other projects with weapons are banned.
-Projects such as an induction furnace are similarly banned for an obvious fire hazard.
+Railguns, coil guns or any other projects with weapons are prohibited.
+Projects such as an induction furnace are similarly prohibited for an obvious fire hazard.

 MakeOHI/O is hosted by several Ohio State student organizations united under OHI/O. You can check out our other events at http://hack.osu.edu.

 |9:30 AM||Check-in opens|

 |12:15 PM||Making Begins|